-Location: Imperial Beach is the most southwesterly city on the U.S. mainland.
+Location: Imperial Beach, CA is the most southwesterly city on the U.S. mainland.
 South of Imperial Beach are the Tijuana Estuary, Borderfield Park and the Mexican Border.
 A seedy beach town in the 70s, today, Imperial Beach attracts many visitors to its beaches, pier, shopping district, and natural reserves.
 (Map)

 Imperial Beach Activity Hub